createthis/mesh_maker_vr/README.md

 The included code is MIT Licensed.
 However, the integration tests use a Pikachu model with the following license:

 Low-Poly Pikachu by FLOWALISTIK is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

+# Patreon

+Love this project and want to help it be successful?
+Support us on Patreon, today: [Mesh Maker VR Patreon Page](https://www.patreon.com/createthis)